XXV - Anamnesis

 Dan laughed and said, “Kevin, you worry too much.
-When it’s over, we will drop you off someplace near where we picked you up and make sure you are safe before we leave.”
+When it’s over, we’ll drop you off someplace near where we picked you up and make sure you’re safe before we leave.”

-I looked over at my new friend Victor who appeared miserable.
+I looked over at my new friend Victor.
+He appeared miserable.
 “What about Victor?”
 I asked.
 “Could you blank his memory and let him go with me?”

-With the asking of that question, Dan seemed to revert to his old hateful self.
-“Sorry Kevin, Victor’s destiny lies on a completely different path than yours.
-He must stay here until the time of The Exchange.”
+Dan seemed to revert to his old hateful self with the asking of that question.
+“Sorry, Kevin.
+Victor’s destiny lies on a completely different path than yours.
+He has to stay here until the time of The Exchange.”

 Victor finally piped up.
 “What does that mean, ‘the exchange’?”

-“I’m sorry Victor, but on the advice of my employer, I decline to answer,” Dan said.
+“I’m sorry Victor, but on the advice of my employer, I decline to answer.”